DC Power Sources 271

 magnetic induction

-The use of magnets to cause voltage in a conductor.
-Magnetic induction occurs whenever a conductor passes through magnetic lines of flux.
+The use of magnets to produce voltage in a conductor.
+Magnetic induction occurs whenever a conductor and magnetic lines of flux move in relation to one another.

 oxidize

 To release or remove electrons from an atom, an ion, or a molecule.
-Oxidization is used to rank the metals on the electromotive series.
+The anode of a battery oxidizes as it discharges.

 parallel

-An electrical route that has multiple loads and multiple paths.
-Parallel windings consist of many turns of thin wires.
+An electrical route that has multiple paths on which current can flow.
+Field windings connected in parallel with the armature consist of many turns of thin wires.

 permeability

 A material's tendency to become magnetized.
-Permeability is the opposite of reluctance.
+Permeability can affect a material’s sensitivity to hysteresis loss.

 photons